PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 | Dutch (nl-NL)   | Omzet per land en jaar               |

-Even if you don’t like the dynamically-generated visual **Title**, you must resist the temptation to replace it with a literal text value.
-Any literal text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
-Therefore, you should either leave the visual **Title** property with its default value or hide the title so it is not displayed.
+Even if you don’t like the dynamically-generated visual **Title**, you must resist the temptation to replace it with a hard-coded text value.
+Any hard-code text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
+Therefore, you should either leave the visual **Title** property with its default value or you should use the Localized Table strategy to provide text values for report labels that can be localized.

-### Understanding the Localized Labels Table
+### Introducing the Localized Labels Table

 As discussed earlier in this article, the Power BI localization features are supported at the dataset definition level but not at the report